aregtech/areg-sdk/docs/ServiceInterface.md

 ### Attributes

-Attributes in services are data elements that can be exchanged with service consumers (clients).
+The attributes in services are data elements that can be exchanged with service consumers (clients).
 Clients have the ability to dynamically subscribe or unsubscribe to receive notifications on data updates.
 The attributes are listed in the `<AttributeList>` section and should be serializable in the [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 When a *Service Consumer* subscribes to an attribute, it receives a notification containing the cached value and a validation flag.
 If the data has not been cached or is invalid, the first notification may indicate an *"Invalid"* state.
 Shortly after, the server sends a second notification with the actual value and data state.
 It is important to check the data state to respond correctly.